-The following proposition shows that this error bound can be decomposed to the stochastic error and the approximation error. \begin{proposition}[Estimation Error Decomposition] For random sample $\mathbbm{D}_n$, the excess risk of the estimator $\hat{u}$ through ERM (\Eqref{eq:training objective}) satisfies{ } \end{proposition}
+{\bf Estimation Error Decomposition.} The following Proposition gives us a standard error decomposition for empirical risk minimization, which decomposes the estimation error into stochastic error and approximation error. \begin{proposition}[Estimation Error Decomposition 1] For random sample $\mathbbm{D}_n$, the excess risk of the estimator $\hat{u}$ through ERM (\Eqref{eq:training objective}) satisfies { } \end{proposition}